Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 Another interesting view, is the “Health” view of the BLEA plugin.

-It wil ldisplay for each of your bluetooth device, its Mac address, type, status and batterie, but also the RSSI per antenna or controller.
+It will display for each of your bluetooth device, its Mac address, type, status and batterie, but also the RSSI per antenna or controller.
 The less the RSSI is, the better the signal is.
 Also note, the Antenna transmission & reception columns, in this case the Flowercare we have detected is “stick” to the main controller, but we will change that later.

-Adding all our Flowercares
+Adding all our moisture sensors

 This is very simple to have our other devices detected.
 We will use the “Scan” function of the BLEA plugin, and tell Jeedom we are only looking for Miflora’s equipments.